The Definitive Practice Guide to the 911 Dispatcher Test (CritiCall, POST, NYPD & More)

 You may also have noticed:

-A scene narrative can only be prepared (step 4) after the scene, and the evidence has been closely examined.
+A narrative of the scene can only be prepared (step 4) after the scene and the evidence have been closely examined.
 This must therefore be one of the last steps.

 The word “preliminary” in step 3 indicates to us that this is one of the first steps.
 Taking a preliminary survey should come before evaluating what kind of physical evidence may be present (step 1).